Hemoptysis; Spitting up blood; Bloody sputum

 Brown CA. Hemoptysis.
 In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 9th ed.
 Philadelphia, PA: Elsevier; 2018:chap 21.

 Swartz MH.
 The chest.
 In: Swartz MH, ed.
-Textbook of Physical Diagnosis.
-7th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 10.BACK TO TOP
+Textbook of Physical Diagnosis: History and Examination.
+8th ed.
+Philadelphia, PA: Elsevier; 2021:chap 13.BACK TO TOP

 Review Date: 4/21/2021